uttori/uttori-wiki/docs/plugins/add-query-output.md

 <a name="AddQueryOutputToViewModel"></a>

 ## AddQueryOutputToViewModel
-Add tags to the view model.
+Add queries output to the view model.

 **Kind**: global class